Smol Slime

 Microcontroller Boards

-These boards use antenna designs that are not optimized for range.
-If you are using the same boards for both trackers and receiver, they will likely perform poorly without modification.
+These boards utilize antenna designs that are not optimized for range.
+If you are using the same boards for both trackers and receiver, they will likely perform poorly without modifications.

 Board | Description | |